cnelson20/cx16os/docs/system_hooks.md

 If the calling process has a lock on hook .A, increment that hook's start_offset to point to the next message
 Returns 0 on success, non-zero on failure in .A

+---

+### lock_vera_regs
+Call Address: $9D93
+Arguments:

+- None

+If there is no existing lock on VERA registers, the calling process gets the hook to VERA's register set.
+The OS will preserve VERA's address registers when context switching.
+Returns 0 on success, non-zero on failure to obtain the hook in .A

+---

+### unlock_vera_regs
+Call Address: $9D96
+Arguments:

+- None

+Releases the calling process' hook on VERA, if it has the hook Returns 0 on success (if the process had the hook), non-zero on failure in .A